Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy: Image Acquisition

 \paragraph{Offset and background.} Equation \eqref{eq:camera_output} is an idealization of the true camera output.
 It neglects background photons in the setup as well as additional noise from the analog circuits and the A/D converter.
 Furthermore, a positive offset is usually applied to the pixel values in order to avoid noise induced fluctuations into the negative domain.
 In contrast to our previous considerations, all of these effects cannot be integrated into the parameters $\theta$ because they do not exclusively affect the photon statistics $p_{00}$ and $p_{10}$.
 Instead, they are independent of the state $\prestate_t$ of the fluorophore.
 The true multi-fluorophore output signal observed in the region $R$ in frame $t$ is given by

 where $\electrons_t$ is the respective amplified number of electrons in frame $t$, $o$ is an offset value, and $\epsilon_t$ is a centered random variable that subsumes all additional noise sources and is considered to be independent of $\electrons_t$.
-Usually, the standard deviation $\sigma_t$ of $\epsilon_t$ will be small compared to the total image background noise.
-It may depend on time, since the camera electronics may adapt during the experiment.
+The background noise $\epsilon_t$, whose standard deviation we denote by $\sigma_t$ , can depend on time since the camera electronics may adapt during the experiment.
 Together with the offset $o$, $\sigma_t$ can be estimated from the image series directly.

 We want to remark that the parameter $a$ in \eqref{eq:ampfactor} can also be estimated directly \cite{hirsch_stochastic_2013}.
 This can be done by illuminating the camera with a temporally constant but spatially inhomogeneous light intensity, which leads to Poisson statistics in each pixel with an inhomogeneous parameter.
 One can then estimate the mean and variance of the camera outputs $\ccdvals$ at each pixel from a time series of such images, and determine $af^2$ as the slope in a plot of $\Var[\ccdvals]$ against $\EE[\ccdvals]$ with known $f^2$, since